 The Tam O’Shanter Inn is a historic LA eatery that opened in 1922.
-I’ve always loved eating at old restaurants because “if they’re old, they must be good.”
+I’ve always loved eating at old restaurants because “if they’re old, they must be good” and the Tam never disappoints.

-Disney was a regular customer in the 1930s because it was near his home and studio.
-He first moved to Los Angeles from Missouri in 1923 and lived for a short time with his Uncle Robert at 4405 Kingswell Ave in Los Feliz.
-He later lived with his brother Roy and then his wife in the same area.
-The studio where he drew Mickey Mouse, was right down the street next to a coffee shop.
-Sadly, the old craftsman home on Kingswell is scheduled for demolition.
+Walt Disney was a regular customer of the Tam O’Shanter’s in the 1930s because it was near his home and studio.
+He moved to Los Angeles from Missouri in 1923 and lived for a short time with his Uncle Robert in Los Feliz.
+His brother Roy and his wife later moved nearby.

-Both Walt and Roy put a $400 deposit on an office building between Griffith Park Blvd. and Monon St. at 2719 Hyperion Ave.
-There, they started their first studio and began creating their empire from 1929 – 1939 until they outgrew it and built the current Disney Studios in Burbank.
+Walt and Roy put a $400 deposit on an office building between Griffith Park Blvd. and Monon St. at 2719 Hyperion Ave not far from the Tam O’Shanter.
+That’s where they started their first studio and began creating their empire from 1929 – 1939 until they outgrew it and built the Disney Studios in Burbank.

 The Lawry’s Chain